- Home

 Pupil Voice

-At Gossey Lane Acaemy we believe that pupils should be given a wide range of opportunities to develop and practise leadership skills in preparation for life beyond school.
+At Gossey Lane Academy we believe that pupils should be given a wide range of opportunities to develop and practise leadership skills in preparation for life beyond school.
 Pupil leadership enables confidence building to raise aspirations and recognise the talent of the pupil body.
 We aim to provide opportunities for learners to develop leadership skills, empowering partnership between pupils and staff, to gain a deeper understanding of the curriculum areas and provide a contribution to the community they live in.
 Through the activities we hope everyone enjoys learning and is creative with trying new things, finding solutions and embracing their responsibilities.

 Aims of our Pupil Leadership at Gossey Lane Academy